The First Won't be the Last

 "Do you not care that Damien is gone?"
 I inquired, noting that he was nervously sweating.
 Jeez this guy sure is a scaredy cat.
 "Dude, it's all right.
 When we are all close together nothing is going to get us, right Sam?"
 I glanced back at him.
 Sam nodded encouragingly.

 A shriek pierced through the awkward and fearful silence, and you could nearly hear Gabriel's heart shatter.
 "DAMIEN!"
 He shrieked back.
 The only reply was a louder scream, and to our ears we could hear a small voice say, "I'm sorry, Gabriel."
 Then a final bloodcurdling scream and then silence.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Paige SophlickWrite a Review